Taking Back the Cities Tour

-The Taking Back the Cities Tour was a concert tour by Scottish/Northern Irish alternative rock band Snow Patrol.
-It was launched in support of the group's 2008 album A Hundred Million Suns.
+The Taking Back the Cities Tour was a concert tour by Northern Irish–Scottish alternative rock band Snow Patrol in support of their fifth album, A Hundred Million Suns (2008).
 The band visited numerous arenas internationally from 2008 throughout 2009.
 The tour was the collective name of many smaller tours and festivals Snow Patrol played in support of their album.
 The tour has spanned 9 legs and had over 150 shows.
 The tour commenced on 26 October 2008 with the band playing a short whistle-stop tour of four capital cities.

 The tour has seen the band visit continents like Europe, North America, Australia and Africa.
 The band has mainly toured as a headlining act, though they have also supported Coldplay and U2 on their respective tours.
 Tour dates have included a number of summer rock festivals.
 Often, the band's set on tour has included playing the sixteen-minute-long "The Lightning Strike" in full, though sometimes only the first part is played.
-The official end date of the tour is not known, though the last scheduled concert was held at Ward Park on 5 June 2010.

-Keyboardist Tom Simpson has said that the band has wanted to tour Asian countries like Singapore.
-They have not yet done so because they wish to give justice to UK and Ireland, as they feel they've been "neglecting them".
+Keyboardist Tom Simpson said that the band wanted to tour Asian countries like Singapore.
+They have not yet done so because they wish to give justice to the UK and Ireland as they feel they've been "neglecting them".
 He also said that there's a possibility of Snow Patrol touring Asia in 2010.
 Lead singer Gary Lightbody has written on the band's website that they'll be returning to headline their own mini-festival at Ward Park next year.
 He has also revealed that it will be one of few concerts they'll play in the UK and Ireland in 2010, as they intend not to play any festivals and only "special occasions".